HacKanCuBa/blake2signer/docs/docs/examples.md

 ### Using a custom serializer

-You can use a custom serializer such as [msgpack](https://pypi.org/project/msgpack/) which is very efficient, much better than JSON (half resulting size and more than twice as fast), so it is an excellent choice for a serializer.
+You can use a custom serializer such as [msgpack](https://pypi.org/project/msgpack/) which is very efficient, much better than JSON (half-resulting size and more than twice as fast), so it is an excellent choice for a serializer.
 For keeping JSON as serializer a better choice than the standard library is [orjson](https://github.com/ijl/orjson) which is faster.

 All you need to do is implement [`SerializerInterface`](interfaces.md#blake2signer.interfaces.SerializerInterface), and define how is your serializer serializing and unserializing.
 That's it.